Our Upcoming Events

 We provide services directly to those who need them.

-The Department of Human Services creates and manages programs for all ages – from early childhood and youth leadership to Senior Centers.
+The Human Services Department creates and manages programs for all ages – from early childhood and youth leadership to Senior Centers.
 We support a range of activities such as family literacy, free meals, emergency housing, senior employment, volunteer programs, paratransit, and case management.

 Big Benefits, Small Costs

-The Department of Human Services tackles the hard issues that limited-income and other Oakland residents face daily.
+The Human Services Department tackles the hard issues that limited-income and other Oakland residents face daily.
 And the cost?
 Not much.
 Drawing only one percent of the City’s General Fund, we’re a high-yielding investment.
-For every dollar in General Fund invested, the Department of Human Services brings in $6.38 in grant funds.
+For every dollar in General Fund invested, the Human Services Department brings in $11.34 in grant funds.
 As a result, DHS contributes over $30 million in grant revenues each year to fund direct services to the City’s residents and supports more than 300 jobs.

 A Rich History

-The Department of Human Services traces its origins to the 1960s.
+The Human Services Department traces its origins to the 1960s.
 Under the Economic Opportunity Act of 1964, a Community Action Agency (CAA) office was established in Oakland to advocate for low-income communities and provide services designed to eradicate poverty.

 The CAA office became a city service, along with Head Start, in the early 1970s.
 Eventually, the two programs came together under the management umbrella of the Office of Health & Human Services.
 Among other accomplishments, this department implemented the City’s Homeless Plan and its Five-Year Child-Care Plan, and greatly increased the Head Start program.